Snake Creek Bridge: History

-The Snake Creek Bridge is notable for being the only remaining drawbridge operating in the Florida Keys.
-It gained this distinction in the late 2000s, when the Overseas Highway's drawbridge over Jewfish Creek was replaced by the current Jewfish Creek Bridge in 2008, and the closure and abandonment of the Boot Key Harbor drawbridge in Marathon in 2009.
+The Snake Creek Bridge has been the only drawbridge operating in the Florida Keys since 2008.
+It gained this distinction when the original Jewfish Creek Bridge was replaced with its current high-span bridge, and the closure and abandonment of the Boot Key Harbor Bridge in Marathon.
+Drawbridges also previously existed on the Indian Key Bridge, Channel 5 Bridge (near Long Key), and the Seven Mile Bridge.